kgeorgieva/cilib.github.com/_posts/2012-04-23-niching-makeover-part-1.md

             }
         }

+    and to call it for a particular particle

+        solution.f(particularParticle)

 * #### Tuple/Product:
     A tuple is a collection of heterogeneous data.
 It allows functions to return more than one result.
 Using a similar naming convention to functions, FJ's